bxparks/AceTimeClock/README.md

 * https://github.com/rogerclarkmelbourne/Arduino_STM32/issues/572
 * https://www.stm32duino.com/viewtopic.php?t=143

-I created the `Stm32F1Clock` class to fix this problem below.
+I created the `Stm32F1Clock` class to work around the loss of date upon power reset with the STM32RTC library for the STM32F1 boards.
 With the bug fixed in STM32RTC v1.2.0, the `Stm32F1Clock` class may no longer be necessary.
 However, [MemoryBenchmark](examples/MemoryBenchmark) shows that the `Stm32F1Clock` class is 4kB smaller than `StmRtcClock` by avoiding the dependency to the `STM32RTC` library.
 So if flash memory is tight, then the `Stm32F1Clock` may still be worth using.

 <a name="NtpClockClass"></a>
 ## NtpClock Class